yankiwi/tryfossdotcom-content/post/2023-02-12_ionicons_in_hugo/index.md

 ## Introduction

 [Ionicons](https://ionic.io/ionicons/) is a great icon set created by the [Ionic](https://ionic.io/) team.
-It's MIT licensed, looks great on web, Android and iOS.
+Whereas a lot of sets have pulled back from including logos, Ionicons has a large set builtin, it's MIT licensed, and looks great on web, Android and iOS.
 Because it supports both SVG and web font there are a lot of ways to use Ionicons in your project.
 This site uses [Hugo](https://gohugo.io/) so my goal is make Ionicons available both as a partial and shortcode without Javascript.

+{{< ionicon icon="logo-ionic" >}}{{< ionicon icon="arrow-forward-outline" >}}{{< ionicon icon="happy-outline" >}}

 ## Get the Icons